Hawkins leads Gardner-Webb against Charleston Southern - WTOP News

 BOTTOM LINE: Gardner-Webb hosts Charleston Southern after Ashley Hawkins scored 47 points in Gardner-Webb’s 99-97 loss to the Queens (NC) Royals.

-The Runnin’ Bulldogs have gone 2-2 in home games.
-Gardner-Webb is second in the Big South scoring 65.9 points while shooting 35.8% from the field.
+The Runnin’ Bulldogs have gone 2-2 at home.
+Gardner-Webb is 1-5 in games decided by 10 points or more.

 The Buccaneers have gone 2-6 away from home.
-Charleston Southern is sixth in the Big South with 30.4 rebounds per game led by Saniya Jones averaging 5.3.
+Charleston Southern has a 1-9 record in games decided by 10 or more points.

-Gardner-Webb scores 65.9 points per game, 8.4 fewer points than the 74.3 Charleston Southern gives up.
-Charleston Southern’s 33.9% shooting percentage from the field this season is 8.3 percentage points lower than Gardner-Webb has allowed to its opponents (42.2%).
+Gardner-Webb is shooting 35.8% from the field this season, 6.9 percentage points lower than the 42.7% Charleston Southern allows to opponents.
+Charleston Southern averages 53.2 points per game, 23.1 fewer points than the 76.3 Gardner-Webb gives up to opponents.

-The Runnin’ Bulldogs and Buccaneers face off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Elze Motekaityte is averaging 9.3 points and 7.1 rebounds for the Runnin’ Bulldogs.
+TOP PERFORMERS: Hawkins is averaging 17.9 points, 4.3 assists and 1.5 steals for the Runnin’ Bulldogs.

-Catherine Alben is shooting 31.7% from beyond the arc with 1.5 made 3-pointers per game for the Buccaneers, while averaging 13.5 points.

 LAST 10 GAMES: Runnin’ Bulldogs: 2-8, averaging 66.3 points, 32.2 rebounds, 10.4 assists, 5.8 steals and 1.0 block per game while shooting 35.7% from the field.
 Their opponents have averaged 78.3 points per game.